uvaai/dpr/_schedules/1 Fall 2025/index.md

 clear variable names, adding comments and adding whitespace to separate blocks of code can all help to make your code more readable.

-Throughout the modules more design and style concepts will be explained.
-You are expected to apply these concepts in your code from that point onward.
+Design

+: This is about adding effective abstractions to your code.
+Simple examples might be to use a loop instead of copy-pasting code, or writing a function for code you want to reuse several times.

+Analysis

+: This is about critically evaluating your work throughout the assignment.
+Analysis involves reflecting on intermediate results, checking if results make sense, recognizing patterns, and making adjustments where needed.
+In addition, in the second module of each assignment, you’ll also conduct a small research component where you analyze your results, explore alternative approaches, or assess how effective your solution is.
+A good analysis explains unexpected outcomes, explores possible improvements, and demonstrates an understanding of why a part of your solution works (or doesn’t).
+A stronger analysis includes reflection on the choices made during the development process, compares different methods, or tests for different edge cases.

-If you've completed the entire assignment and your code produces the correct output, your grade starts at 6.
+If you've completed the entire assignment and your code produces the correct output, your grade starts at 4.
 The remainder of your grade is then determined as follows:

+*To receive a grade, your work must meet all criteria for that level.*

-* 0 - Style and design of the code are of insufficient quality.
-Code does produce correct output and open questions have been answered.
+* 0 - Code produces the correct output.
+Style and design of the code are of insufficient quality.
+Analysis is missing or very superficial.
+* 1 - Style and design of the code are of insufficient quality.
+Some analysis is present, but it lacks depth, reasoning, or a clear connection to the results.

-* 1 - Style and design have had some attention, but there are still clear improvements to be made.
-Answers to most open questions are correct.
+* 2 - Style and design have had some attention, but there are still clear improvements to be made.
+Some analysis is present, but it lacks depth, reasoning, or a clear connection to the results.
+* 3 - Style and design have had some attention, but there are still clear improvements to be made.
+Analysis is of sufficient quality, with a discussion of results and some intermediate reflection.

-* 2 - Style and design are of sufficient quality, answers to open questions are correct.
+* 4 - Style and design are of sufficient quality for every aspect of the code.
+Analysis is of sufficient quality, with a discussion of results and some intermediate reflection.

-* 3 - Style and design are very good, answers are correct and show understanding.
+* 5 - Style and design are very good.
+Analysis is thorough, showing clear understanding of results and including strong reasoning for next steps, or contains additional experimentation.

-* 4 - Exceptional style and design, answers are beyond expectations.
+* 6 - Exceptional style and design.
+Exceptional analysis, containing significant portions of additional experimentation.

 ### Attendance